EgonSaks/egonsaks/README.md

 Hi 👋 My name is Egon Saks

-I am a full-stack software development student at [kood/Jõhvi](https://kood.tech).
-I build software!

-I enjoy working with Go, Python and Javascript, but I am happy to learn new technologies to use the best tool for the job.
-I love technology, programming, computers, mobile devices and the world of tomorrow.

-Recently, I worked with Node.js, Typescript, React, and Next.js, explored new projects during my free time.
-I am interested in expanding my skill set to include other technologies and frameworks.

-Currently, I am learning Java and working on Cloud DevOps specialization and looking also into Networking and Cybersecurity while many things are interconnected.
+I am a Full Stack Software Engineer skilled in Java, Go, and JavaScript, with a focus on building scalable, high-performance, and secure software systems.
+My experience includes designing RESTful APIs, working with monoliths and microservices, developing both frontend and backend applications, and working with databases to deliver impactful solutions.

-Previously, I've done a bunch of cool stuff in different domains.
-I was fortunate to work for over 10 years in operations in tech startups across various industries in Europe and North America, ranging from small startups to unicorn.
-Discovering the unknown, working on very interesting problems and challenges, learning most things on the go has made me resilient and changed my life more than anything else.
+Prior to my engineering career, I've done a bunch of cool stuff in different domains.
+I was fortunate to work for over 10+ years in operations in tech startups across various industries in Europe and North America, ranging from small startups to unicorn.
+Discovering the unknown, working on very interesting problems and challenges, learning most things on the go.

-Working in closely with developers and seeing how they make magic happen inspired me to get my hands dirty.
-I built some Python and bash scripts to automate my tasks, it was fascinating to see the impact these scripts had for my workflow and efficiency so I decided to immerse myself fully in the world of software development.

-This extensive hands-on experience has equipped me with a strong understanding of business processes and user needs, positioning me uniquely to develop software solutions that are not only technically sound but also align closely with business objectives and create customer value.
+This unique blend of experiences has equipped me with a strong understanding of business processes and user needs, positioning me uniquely to develop software solutions that are not only technically sound but also align closely with business objectives and create customer value.

 I am naturally curious and proactive, with good communication skills and a never-ending hunger to grow and learn.
 I have a strong bias towards action and a "get it done" mentality.
 I am result-driven with a "can-do, I will figure it out" attitude.
 I am a builder and problem solver at heart, and I love everything related to tech.

 I love working with awesome people, preferably in a small team where I can make an impact quickly.

-If you are hiring, let's chat!

 #### [LinkedIn](http://www.linkedin.com/in/egonsaks/) | [Website](https://www.egonsaks.com)

 ---